Language Immersion at McDonald

 If class sizes average 25 students, the cost of this instructional assistant is $1000 per student per year.

-With the growth of our school, this year we need to raise $375,000, still $1000 per student.
-In order to hire for September, this money must be in the bank by April 2013.
+With the growth of our school, this year we need to raise $400,000, still $1000 per student.
+In order to hire for September, this money must be in the bank by the end of February 2014.
 Make your tax-deductible contribution to the Immersion Support Fund today.

-Why not volunteers or interns instead of IAs?
+Why not have all volunteers or interns instead of IAs?

 We did not end up at this need haphazardly.
 We value our volunteers and we value our interns.
 However, feedback received from staff and administration highlights the huge benefit to hiring back the same Immersion Assistants each year.
-We learned that the IAs’ experience has great value to the teacher and students; when they know routines, methods, procedures, etc., the classroom teacher is not burdened with retraining each year.
+We learned that the IAs’ experience has great value to the teacher and students; when they know routines, methods, procedures, etc., the classroom teacher is not burdened with retraining each year, and the IA can build on that experience and increase their contributions each year.
 This allows the teacher AND the assistant to focus on our kids all 180 days of the year with the knowledge and practice to maximize each day.

 What value is my child getting for the $1000?